curlsloth/NYU-HPC-4-newbies/README.md

 ### If your laptop is your kitchen at home, HPC is a restaurant. ####

-While you can cook all kinds of cusines (scripts) in your kitchen at home (laptop), but you only have access to a few stoves (CPUs), you can only cook a small portion (RAM) at a time, and you cannot cook too many cusines in parallel.
+While you can cook all kinds of cusines (scripts) in your kitchen at home (laptop), but you only have access to a few stoves (CPUs), you can only cook a small portion (RAM) at a time.
+You don't have access to some specialized equipment (GPU), nor you can cook too many cusines in parallel.
+HPC is a restaurant which can cook all kinds of cusines.
+You can assemble multiple cooks (compute nodes) and reserve multiple stoves (CPUs) and specialized equipments (GPUs) to cook multiple dishes at the same time.
+The benefit of cooking in your kitchen is that you will be the only user.
+A restaurant can be too busy to host you if cooks are too busy to cook for other customers.

 ### You probably want to use HPC if ###
 - insufficient CPUs or RAM in your local machine,